Home & Health

 Movember encourages new dads to connect with a Dads Group

 A men’s health initiative backed by Movember and aimed at connecting new dads, is encouraging fathers to get online and join a local ‘Dads Group’.
 Particularly now when men are isolated and struggling more than ever before.

-Figures recently released by Movember, exploring the impact of COVID-19 on social connections, reveals that almost a third (29 per cent) of men surveyed had not checked in with friends or family to find out how they were doing during the crisis, compared with only 16 per cent of women and a third of men felt their relationships with friends and work colleagues had weakened since stay-at-home/physical distancing restrictions had been imposed.
+Figures recently released by Movember, exploring the impact of COVID-19 on social connections, reveals that almost a third (29 per cent) of men surveyed had not checked in with friends or family to find out how they were doing during the crisis.
+Compared with only 16 per cent of women.
+And a third of men felt their relationships with friends had weakened since COVID restrictions had been imposed.

 What is Dads Group?